 "It cannot be stressed enough that asset allocation cannot solve poor savings behavior," Zakian says.
 "Regular, disciplined saving is the most important factor in growing the amount you put away for college."

 Being smart about the way you save for college also means being mindful of your other financial priorities.
 "Fidelity believes that retirement saving should be a priority, because while you can't borrow money to pay for retirement, you can for college," Durkan says.
-Still, if college saving is among your financial goals, choosing to invest in a 529 savings plan may be one of the most educated decisions you can make to help pay for qualified college costs.
+Still, if college saving is among your financial goals, choosing to invest in a 529 savings plan may be one of the wisest decisions you can make to help pay for qualified college costs.